-Screening of the lectin array directly with live bacteria or following paraformaldehyde fixation of the bacteria gave similar results (Fig. 5A).
-Compared to zymosan, a more restricted set of receptors gave signals for the bacterial samples.
-Many of the membrane receptors and serum collectins that bind mannose-containing glycans bound well to the bacteria, but there are notable exceptions, such as conglutinin, Endo180, dectin-2 and dectin-1, which bound well to zymosan but not to the bacteria.
-Generally lower signals were observed for galactose-specific receptors, but again there was selective binding: to one of the subunits of the asialoglycoprotein receptor, to the scavenger receptor C-type lectin and to the Kupffer cell receptor.
+the membrane receptors and serum collectins that bind mannose-containing glycans bound well to the bacteria, but there are notable exceptions, such as conglutinin, Endo180, dectin-2, and dectin-1, which bound well to zymosan but not to the bacteria.
+Generally, lower signals were observed for galactose-specific receptors, but again there was selective binding: to one of the subunits of the asialoglycoprotein receptor, to the scavenger receptor C-type lectin, and to the Kupffer cell receptor.

 Bacteria could also be labeled with fluorescent proteins (27).
-Comparing the results strain BL21(DE3) expressing green for fluorescent protein (GFP) to the chemically labeled cells shows very good concordance of results (Fig. 5A).
-Compared to chemical labeling, expressing fluorescent proteins can be species-restricted, since appropriate more promotors need to be used for expression.
+Comparing the results for strain BL21(DE3) expressing green fluorescent protein (GFP) to the chemically-labeled cells shows very good concordance of results (Fig. 5A).
+Compared with chemical labeling, expressing fluorescent proteins can be more species-restricted, because appropriate promotors need to be used for expression.
 However, many bacteria expressing fluorescent proteins have been developed for use in endocytosis assays, for example, and the results shown here indicate that such samples can be adapted for use in screening the array (27).

 Lipopolysaccharide (LPS) on the surface of the outer membrane of E. coli strain BL21(DE3) contains inner and outer core structures, but no O-antigen extensions (Fig. 5B) (28).
-Residues at the non-reducing termini of these glycans are potential targets for the lectins that were observed to bind the bacteria.
+Residues at the nonreducing termini of these glycans are potential targets for the lectins that were observed to bind the bacteria.
 The presence of some terminal galactose residues is consistent with the observed binding of galactose-specific lectins, and the presence of glucose and GlcNAc residues might account for binding of receptors that bind mannose-related sugars.
 However, robust binding is observed for ClearColi BL21(DE3) cells, a derivative of strain BL21(DE3) that has only the lipid A portion of LPS (Fig. 5C).
 The close similarity in the binding patterns for BL21(DE3) and ClearColi BL21(DE3) cells suggests that there are other targets besides those on LPS.

 A further comparison was made with E. coli strain K12, which also lacks an O-antigen and has an LPS outer core structure distinct from the LPS on BL21(DE3) (29).
-Compared to strain BL21(DE3), broadly similar binding to lectins that bind mannose-type sugars was observed, but there was little binding to any of the galactose-specific receptors, even though there is a galactose residue in the LPS core glycan (Fig. 5C).
+Compared with strain BL21(DE3), broadly similar binding to lectins that bind mannose-type sugars was observed, but there was little binding to any of the galactose-specific receptors, even though there is a galactose residue in the LPS core glycan (Fig. 5C).
 These results are consistent with the suggestion that a significant component of the binding to several of the receptors is LPS-independent, probably reflecting the presence of additional glycosylated structures on the surface of the outer membrane.